koply/pikap/README.md

 - [ ] Download option.
 - [ ] Equalizer for player
+- [ ] Support for SoundCloud, Twitch and local audio files.
 - [ ] Local web page for remote control the player
 - [ ] Database initialization and integration
 - [ ] Storing information of past songs with SQLite